Andres Bonifacio: Hero of the Philippine Revolution

 Andres Bonifacio’s ideas were key in shaping Filipino nationalism in the late 19th century.
 He believed in fighting for full freedom, not just small changes.
 This belief united many Filipinos under the Katipunan, which he helped start in 1892.

-The Katipunan grew fast, showing the strong wish for freedom.
+The Katipunan grew fast, showing a strong wish for freedom.
 Despite tough colonial rule, people wanted to be free.

 Bonifacio pushed for action, not just words.
 The Katipunan’s Dekalogo, a ten-point guide, showed the group’s goals.
 It talked about duties to God, country, family, and community.
 This inspired many to join the Katipunan, creating a strong belief among Filipinos.